SAP/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 }
 ```

-There are convenient methods available for this feature:
+There are convenience methods available for this feature:
 ```js
 var isDebugActive = log.isDebug();
 ```